hieultse150560/AI_Residency_Batch_3/README.md

-# AI_Residency_Batch-3_Fine-Grained Image Classification Task on FGVC-Aircraft Dataset.
+# Fine-Grained Image Classification Task on FGVC-Aircraft Dataset.

-Name: Lê Trung Hiếu
+This is a project on round 3 of FPT Residency Program Batch 3 for doing Fine-Grained Image Classification.

-Email: hieultse150560@fpt.edu.vn
+* Research and propose a simple method achieving good result.

-Phone: 0833155778
+* Using LaTex to present the proposed strategy.